 - Steam or blanch the green beans in boiling water for about 2 minutes, until they are bright green.

-- Immediately transfer the beans to a bowl of ice water to stop them from cooking.
+- Immediately transfer the beans to the bowl of ice water to stop them from cooking.

 - Drain when cooled, then pat the green beans dry with a kitchen towel.
 Slice the green beans into bite size pieces.